tfrasc/CPE400_Project/README.md

 * Home Intrusion detection and record keeping through db

-* Photos from Arduino stored in db when Arduino camera is trigger
+* Photos from Arduino (processed as base64 strings) stored in db when Arduino camera is triggered